Rio Mavuba: Villarreal and Lille

 On 3 July 2007, Mavuba signed a five-year contract with Villarreal worth €7 million, as the Spanish side had lost Alessio Tacchinardi who returned to Juventus following a loan.
 He found it hard to break into the first team, only totalling 219 minutes in La Liga, and in late January 2008 joined Lille on loan until the end of the season.

 The transfer was made subsequently permanent in summer 2008, with the player penning a four-year contract for a reported fee of €7 million.
 He appeared in 46 matches between the league and the Coupe de France in his third year, helping Les Dogues win both competitions, the former after a 57-year wait.

 Mavuba suffered a knee injury midway through the 2012–13 season, being sidelined for more than three months.
 On 22 December 2013, the team captain scored his first goal of the new campaign, helping to a 2–2 draw at Paris Saint-Germain and being involved in a scuffle with Zlatan Ibrahimović, with both players being booked late into the first half.

 On 26 May 2015, Mavuba signed a new four-year deal with Lille.

 Later career

 On 21 July 2017, 33-year-old Mavuba agreed to a three-year contract with Czech club Sparta Prague.
 He returned to his adopted homeland on 14 September 2018, signing with Championnat National 3 amateurs FCE Mérignac-Arlac.

 Mavuba was appointed manager of his last team in April 2019.
 In October 2020, he became assistant coach at Bordeaux's reserves.
 On 28 August 2024, it was announced that Mavuba had come out of retirement to help out his former club Bordeaux, recently relegated to the Championnat National 2.
+Mavuba ended his term at Bordeaux in August 2026, leaving the club by mutual agreement.